AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_firewall_instance.html.markdown

 # aviatrix_firewall_instance

-The aviatrix_firewall_instance resource allows the creation and deletion of Aviatrix Firewall Instances.
+The **aviatrix_firewall_instance** resource allows the creation and management of Aviatrix Firewall Instances.

 ## Example Usage